 Value and benefits

-- Understanding of the sponsors' need for early alert to concerns or requirements for information aligned with our close understanding of lenders' funding issues and need to satisfy their credit committees.
+- Understanding of the sponsors' need for an early alert to concerns or requirements for information aligned with our close understanding of lenders' funding issues and need to satisfy their credit committees.

 - A detailed due diligence report with clearly identified risks allowed lenders to have confidence in the DBMF approach.

-Through our team's deep understanding of the PPP process we were able to assist the client and appointed lenders through the negotiations period to the financial close.
+Through our team's deep understanding of the PPP process we were able to assist the client and appointed lenders through the negotiations period to financial close.